-Provide a high standard of specialist diagnosis, treatment and care to patients with hand surgical conditions as required by the case mix agreed for Southampton NHS Treatment Centre.
+Provide a high standard of specialist diagnosis, and care to patients with hand surgical conditions as required by the case mix agreed for PPG Southampton Hospital, to include NHS funded patients, those funded via Private Medical Insurance and those funding their care themselves.

 Provide advice and assessment of patients as requested by the nursing staff during routine working hours.
 The post holder will be responsible for liaising with senior colleagues in the neighbouring NHS Trust to affect the seamless transfer of patients who require transfer across to the NHS.

-Participate in the Centre's audit programme.
+Participate in the Hospital's audit programme.

 Contribute to the development of Clinical Quality Standards and pathways of care.